MichaelCurrin/docsify-js-tutorial/docs/README.md

 Convert your docs folder into a pretty docs website using [Docsify-JS](https://docsify.js.org/) and some minimal setup.
 This project can be used as a template or reference for your own.

+My own aim is to turn the docs of many of my existing projects into doc sites with minimal effort to convert them and maintain them.

 ## Basics to get a site working